apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 ## REPEAT

-Returns a string repeated a specified number of times.
+Returns the input string repeated the specified number of times.

 ### REPEAT Syntax